mozilla/addon-sdk/packages/addon-kit/docs/indexed-db.md

       console.log("success");
     };

-Because your main add-on code can't access the DOM, you can't use these attributes.
+Because your main add-on code can't access the DOM, you can't do this.
 So you can use the `indexed-db` module to access the same API:

     var { indexedDB } = require('indexed-db');